-Ed Wilson has a long resume of being included in group shows in these Texas cities in addition to Houston: San Antonio, Beaumont, Clear Lake, Beeville, Lubbock, Goliad and Austin.
-Out of state exhibits include those in New York, Idaho, New Jersey, Oregon and California.
-His work was also included in a group show in Leipzig, Germany.
+Ed Wilson has a long resume of being included in group shows in these Texas cities in addition to Houston: San Antonio, Beaumont, Clear Lake, Beeville, Lubbock, Goliad, and Austin.
+Out of state exhibits include those in New York, Idaho, New Jersey, Oregon, and California.
+His work was also involved in a group show in Leipzig, Germany.

-Ed Wilson’s art exhibit resume will surely continue to grow as will the articles written about him and the catalogs published showing some of his artistic creations.
+Ed Wilson’s art exhibit resume will undoubtedly continue to grow as will the articles being written about him and the catalogs published showing some of his artistic creations.

-It was a great addition to the public art display called “True North” and those of us who live in Houston or those who may have traveled here got to enjoy it for the duration of nine months while it was on display.
+It was a great addition to the public art display called “True North” and those of us who live in Houston or those who may have traveled here got to enjoy it for nine months while it was on display.

 “True North” Sculptures and Artists